dustinscarberry/signal/docs/start.md

 ## First Steps ##

-Once logged in via the demo | demo account at http://localhost/dashboard please remember to change the default username and password.
+Once logged in via the "demo|demo" account at http://localhost/dashboard, please remember to change the default username and password.
 Failure to do so will leave your application open for attackers.

-Afterward you will want to add categories and services and setup your dashboard widgets to your liking.
+Afterward you will want to add categories, services and setup your dashboard widgets to your liking.

 ## Settings ##